Reviews

 How Does Digit Compare With Other Savings Accounts?

-As of this writing, there are tons of other savings accounts with much higher interest rates topping out at 0.7% and either no minimum balance or similar monthly fees as Digit.
+Currently, numerous savings accounts offer substantially higher interest rates reaching 0.7% with either no minimum balance requirements or comparable monthly fees to Digit.

 Is Digit Safe?